BedoX-rep/optique-lens-display/FRAMES-SETUP.md

 ## What the AI Does

-The Gemini AI analyzes your frame images and generates:
+The Gemini 2.0 Flash AI analyzes your frame images and generates:

 1. **Creative Product Name**: Based on the frame's style, shape, and aesthetic
 2. **Unique Product Code**: A 6-8 character alphanumeric identifier